 Any costs incurred for customs duties, import duties and other fees incurred when the watch is returned to the recipient country must be borne by the recipient.

 We provide this warranty in addition to your existing statutory rights in the event of defects.
 These rights are not restricted by the warranty and they can be exercised free of charge.

 Where functionality defines design and every little detail serves to highlight the innovative technology at play, this is where Sinn Spezialuhren is at work.
-Since its establishment in 1961, the company has continuously focused on high-quality mechanical watches combining a traditional sense of quality with advanced solutions.
-This has repeatedly resulted in the use of totally new watchmaking materials.
-In 1995, we presented the first watch made from 22-carat yellow gold with a material hardness equal to that of stainless steel (220 HV).
+Since the company was established in 1961, we have continuously focused on high-quality mechanical watches combining a traditional sense of quality with advanced solutions.
+As a result, we’ve frequently incorporated materials that have never been used in watchmaking.
+For example, in 1995 we presented the first watch made from 22-carat yellow gold with a material hardness equal to that of stainless steel (220 HV).
 In 2005, German Submarine Steel was used for the first time in diving watches.
-The launch of our 100-piece limited-edition 1800 S DAMASZENER in 2016 marked the first-time rendering of the highly traditional material to make it suitable for watch cases.
-Also limited to 100 pieces, our 1800 DAMASZENER made from genuine forge-welded Damascus steel perfectly follows on from this tradition.
+The launch of our 100-piece limited-edition 1800 S DAMASZENER marks the first time we rendered the highly traditional material, Damascus steel, into a form suitable for watch cases, a sophisticated concept flawlessly upheld in our 100-piece limited-edition 1800 DAMASZENER.

 We’re presenting the 100-piece limited-edition, individually numbered 1800 S GG DAMASZENER as the third member of this watch range.
 Made from genuine forge-welded Damascus steel, this watch seamlessly reflects the high quality of the predecessor models, yet adds its very own highlights, showcasing, rather than compromising, the appeal of the special material.